rahulshc/wTools/doc/eng/tutorial/ErrorHandling.md

 - Of differentiation of user errors and developer errors
 - Of tracking error

-An error object can have such fields:
+An error object should have fields and states.

-- Calls stack
-- Arguments
-- Asynchronous calls stack
-- Catches stack
-- Source code
-- Message
-- Is brief
-- Was it logged
-- Was it attended
-- ID

 Despite the fact, the article is about JS, these techniques are applicable to other languages.